mvdh7/PyCO2SYS/docs/co2sys_nd.md

     For example, if a sample was collected at 1000 dbar pressure (~1 km depth) at an in situ water temperature of 2.5 °C and subsequently measured in a lab at 25 °C, then the correct values would be `temperature=25`, `temperature_out=2.5`, `pressure=0`, and `pressure_out=1000`.

     If neither `temperature_out` nor `pressure_out` is provided, then calculations will only be performed at the conditions specified by `temperature` and `pressure`, and none of the results with keys ending with `_out` will be returned in the `CO2_results` dict.
-If only one of `temperature_out` nor `pressure_out` is provided, then we assume that the other one has the same values for the input and output calculations.
+If only one of `temperature_out` or `pressure_out` is provided, then we assume that the other one has the same values for the input and output calculations.

     #### Nutrients and other solutes